Pauan/Immutable/doc/doc.rst

     Queue pop() -> Queue

-  Returns a new Queue_ with the value at the front removed.
+  Returns a new Queue_ with the left-most value removed.

-  If the Queue_ is empty, an error is thrown.
+  * If the Queue_ is empty, an error is thrown.

-  This does not modify the Queue_, it returns a new Queue_.
+  This does not mutate the Queue_, it returns a new Queue_.

   This function runs in amortized ``O(1)`` time.